 Checklists are a great tool for optimizing efficiency and improving productivity.
 They are especially great for ensuring you don’t forget an important task or valuable item.
 All you essentially need to create a checklist is a piece of paper and a pen.
 But knowing how to create one using other mediums can be a pretty cool skill to have.

 Creating a checklist through Microsoft Excel requires utilizing the Checkbox control.
 Checkboxes are usually used when making forms, however, in this instance, they can also be used to create a checklist.

 5 Steps for Creating a Microsoft Excel Checklist

 By using the example of creating a ‘things to pack for a holiday’ checklist, we’ll show you how it’s done on Microsoft Excel.

 Step 1: Turn on the Developer tab

 Enabling the Developer tab is the first thing you must do when creating an Excel checklist.
-To do this, go to File and select Options, then under the ‘Excel options’ dialog box, click ‘Customize Ribbon’, as well as ensuring you check the box beside ‘Developer’ on the right side by clicking ‘Ok’.
+To do this, go to File and select Options, then under the ‘Excel options’ dialogue box, click ‘Customize Ribbon’, as well as ensure you check the box beside ‘Developer’ on the right side by clicking ‘Ok’.
 You should be able to see the ‘Developer’ tab on the Excel ribbon.